h5bp/server-configs-nginx/README.md

 # [Nginx Server Configs](https://github.com/h5bp/server-configs-nginx)

+Nginx server configs is is a collection of configuration snippets that can help your server improve the web site's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.

+## Documentation

+The [documentation](/h5bp/server-configs-nginx/blob/master/doc) is bundled with the project, which makes it readily available for offline reading and provides a useful starting point for any documentation you want to write about your project.

 ## Contributing to this project

 Anyone and everyone is welcome to contribute, but please take a moment to review